NVIDIA/aistore/docs/nbi.md

 When an inventory contains relatively few object names compared with the number of targets, some targets may end up with no local inventory entries.

 That is expected.
 In such cases, a target still stores a valid local inventory object with zero size, zero chunks, and valid NBI metadata.
-This allows AIS to distinguish:
+This allows AIS to distinguish between:

 * **inventory exists but is empty on this target**
 * **inventory does not exist**